-- After a child turns one, they are better able to digest cow's milk—which is why it's not recommended for babies.
+- After a child turns one, they are better able to digest cow's milk—which is why it's not recommended for babies until their first birthday.

 - A study published in 2016 found that full fat dairy including milk, cheese, and yogurt was protective against type 2 diabetes—meaning that it helped to lower risks of developing the disease.